mrzealot/preprocessor/_posts/2020-06-05-seneca-erkolcsi-levelek.md

 > Trusting everyone is as much a fault as trusting no one

-> ‘I shall show you,’ said Hecato, ‘a love philtre compounded without drug or herb or witch’s spell.
-It is this: if you wish to be loved, love.’
+> ‘I shall show you,' said Hecato, ‘a love philtre compounded without drug or herb or witch's spell.
+It is this: if you wish to be loved, love.'

 > A person adopted as a friend for the sake of his usefulness will be cultivated only for so long as he is useful.
 These are what are commonly called fair-weather friendships.